frankhjung/clojure-scrapbook/README.md

 5
 ```

-### Random numbers
+### Random Numbers

-This function will generate a random floating number from 0.0 to 1.0
+This function will generate a random floating number from 0.0 to 1.0 (default):

 ```clojure
 (rand)